srtager555/wrapping-letters-react/README.md

 2.1.4: A issue in the simple wrapp is solved and now the array in textOptions is removed(you can't use an array in TO now)

+2.1.5: I optimized the code for a best performance in general

 come soon 2.2.0

 New options about the structure of the wrapped for reduce your code